sbweeden/blog_assets/isv_authn_flows/passkey_registration/readme.md

 ### Attach access policy

-Attach the `Passkey Registration` access policy to either an application, or as shown in the article, the `Home page access`:
+Attach the `Passkey Registration` access policy to either an application single sign-on configuration, and/or as shown here, the `Home page access`:

 ![attach access policy](images/attach_access_policy.png?raw=true)

+## Triggering the workflow from the login page

+TBD

+## Triggering the workflow during change/reset password

+TBD

 # Invoking the workflow from other contexts